 Difference Between Hurricane and Typhoon:

 Typhoon and Hurricane are the same types of storms.
 The only difference is in their names.
 According to geographical position, the name of this storm varies.
-In the western Pacific ocean, these storms are called Typhoons whereas in Eastern Pacific Ocean, the Atlantic Ocean and the Gulf of Mexico they are called as Hurricanes.
-In Australia, Bay of Bengal and the Indian Ocean these types of storms are called as cyclones.
+In the western Pacific Ocean, these storms are called Typhoons whereas in the Eastern Pacific Ocean, the Atlantic Ocean and the Gulf of Mexico they are called Hurricanes.
+In Australia, Bay of Bengal and the Indian Ocean these types of storms are called cyclones.
+Learn the difference between cyclone and hurricane by clicking on the link below: